NVIDIA/spark-rapids/docs/get-started/getting-started.md

   - _Host-to-GPU_ and _Disk-to-GPU_: Shuffle blocks that spilled to host (or disk) but will be manifested in the GPU in the downstream Spark task.

-In order to enable the _RapidsShuffleManager_, please follow these steps (If you don't have Mellanox hardware go to *step 2*):
+In order to enable the _RapidsShuffleManager_, please follow these steps.
+If you don't have Mellanox hardware go to *step 2*:

 1) If you have Mellanox NICs and an Infiniband(IB) or RoCE network, please ensure you have the [MLNX_OFED driver](https://www.mellanox.com/products/infiniband-drivers/linux/mlnx_ofed),